Swarathmica-infraspec/payout-management-system/README.md

 NOTE: Only email ids with .com are supported.

 # Database Setup

-We use PostgreSQL running inside Docker for persistant storage.
+We use PostgreSQL(17.6-trixie) running inside Docker for persistant storage.

+Install devcontainer extension in vs code, or from the terminal using npm i -g @devcontainers/cli

 ## 1. Start Postgres with Docker Compose

-From the project root, run:
+From the project root, open VS Code.
+Press F1: Dev Containers: Reopen in Dev Container

-docker compose up -d db

-This will:

-Start a container named devcontainer-db-1 (from .devcontainer/docker-compose.yml)
+This will start PostgreSQL in a container.

+To start devcontainer using terminal: in your project root, run, devcontainer up --workspace-folder

+To get into the container:
+devcontainer exec --workspace-folder . bash

 ## 2. Create Payees Table

-Copy the SQL file into the container:

-docker cp payee/payee_db.sql devcontainer-db-1:/payee_db.sql

-Then apply it:

-docker exec -it devcontainer-db-1 psql -U postgres -d postgres -f /payee_db.sql
+Run the below command for the first time (or if db does not exist): psql -h db -U $POSTGRES_USER -d $POSTGRES_DB -f payee_db.sql

+It will prompt for password.
+Give your postgres password. (or refer to .env)

+If 'command not found: psql' : run : apt-get install -y postgresql-client

 ## 3. Data Access Object